marliebesouw/marliebesouw.github.io/index.md

    <h2> About the Congress</h2>
     This congress is designed to provide clinicians, medical physicists and technicians with practical insights into real-world applications of AI, focusing on <strong>the critical decision of buying, building, selecting, and implementing AI solutions for healthcare</strong>.
-Through a combination of expert talks, hands-on workshops, and real-world case studies, participants will gain a deeper understanding of the opportunities, challenges, and key considerations when integrating AI into clinical workflows. <br> <br>
+Through a combination of expert talks, hands-on workshops, and real-world case studies, participants will gain a deeper understanding of the opportunities, challenges, and key considerations when integrating AI into clinical workflows. <br> <br> <br>

    The <a href="{{ site.url }}/program">program</a> consists of:
       <ul>